Anderson Street Bridge (Hackensack River): Weight limitations and reconstruction

 In 2012 due to structural deficiencies, the bridge was limited to vehicles of less than 15 tons, and two outer lanes were closed, thus precipitating the re-routing of more than 400 weekday bus trips, affecting New Jersey Transit bus routes 83, 157, 168, 175, 178, 182, 751, 753, 755, 772, and 780.

 In 2016, eastbound lanes were closed for interim repairs until such time as it can be permanently repaired or replaced.

 In 2017, the North Jersey Transportation Planning Authority (NJTPA) allocated $432,000 for a study to consider reconstruction or replacement of the bridge, to take place in 2018.
 Replacement of the failing bridge remains unfunded.
 As of 2020, it remained NJTPA concern.
-After passage of the Infrastructure Investment and Jobs Act in November 2021, New Jersey officials announced on January 18, 2022 that funding from the bill would be used to fund $40 million of improvements to the bridge, with construction slated to start in 2023 and finish three years later.
+After the November 2021 passage of the Infrastructure Investment and Jobs Act, New Jersey officials announced on January 18, 2022, that funding from the bill would be used to fund $40 million of improvements to the bridge, with construction slated to start in 2023 and finish three years later.

+In February 2024, plans were announced under which the two sides would be replaced one after the other, with one lane of traffic available in each direction while the other side of the bridge is demolished and reconstructed.